akshayanagiri/LogParsing/README.md

 Example Log File

-An example log file (your_log_file.log) is expected to contain entries in different formats, such as:
+An example log file (assessment.log) is expected to contain entries in different formats, such as:

 Basic Log Format: